theankitamahajan/KafkaConsumerProducer/README.md

 # KafkaConsumerProducer

-A Spring Boot application demonstrating Apache Kafka Producer and Consumer integration using Spring Kafka.
-Messages are published to a Kafka topic via a REST endpoint and consumed asynchronously by a listener service.
+A Spring Boot application that demonstrates real-time message streaming using Apache Kafka.
+Messages are published to a Kafka topic through a REST endpoint and consumed asynchronously by a dedicated listener service.

+Built with Spring Boot and Spring Kafka.

 ---